coolaj86/connect-send-xml/README.md

-connect-send-json
+connect-send-xml
 =================

-Adds the `response.json()` middleware to connect and connect-like http stacks.
+Adds the `response.xml()` middleware to connect and connect-like http stacks.

 Usage
 =====